 Imagine knowing your personalized health needs simply by going about your daily life.
 Imagine a world where important health information is leveraged, instead of flushed down the toilet.

-Current research focuses on three key areas:
+Current research focuses on the following key areas:

-- The sampling toilet – designing a hands-free, flush-and-forget technology that collects and packages human excreta for individual analysis;
+- The sampling toilet – designing a hands-free, flush-and-forget technology that collects and packages human excreta for individual analysis.

-- Enabling technologies for inline diagnostics;
+- Enabling technologies for automated tracking of bowel movement characteristics.

 These efforts combine our team’s expertise and engineering experience in onsite waste treatment technologies, global sanitation and sensors, as well as capabilities at the forefront of biomarker discovery and clinical diagnostics across Duke University.